 It is hard to say how much work the brace is doing, and I have read a lot of conflicting information about this topic.

-My guess is that really depends on the type of brace, how it fits on your body and how long you wear it.
+My guess is that it really depends on the type of brace, how it fits on your body and how long you wear it.

 But the issue here is in order to reverse the effects your bad posture has had on your body and thereby correcting your rounded shoulders, you need a combination of stretching tight muscles and strengthening underdeveloped muscles.